albinpk/flutter_onscreen_keyboard/packages/flutter_onscreen_keyboard/README.md

 ## ✨ Features

 - 🧩 **Customizable Layouts** – Tailor the keyboard layout and style to suit your UI.
+- 🎛️ **Keyboard Modes** – Support for multiple keyboard modes like alphanumeric, symbols, etc., with dynamic switching.
+- 📱 **Mobile & Desktop Layouts** – Comes with built-in layouts for both mobile and desktop platforms.
 - 🎨 **Theming Support** – Easily style the keyboard using `OnscreenKeyboardThemeData`.
 - 🛠️ **Extensible Architecture** – Add custom keys or override behavior easily.
 - 💻 **Full Desktop Keyboard** – Complete support for alphabetic, numeric, symbol, and function keys.